salvalcantara/salvalcantara.github.io/content/blog/the-motherfucker-migration.md

         (pivot_table, related_model_name, related_model_name, model_name))
 ```

 That's all!
-Hope someone finds it useful :wink:.
-Any feedback is welcome, so feel free to leave your comments.
+Hope someone finds it useful.
+Any feedback is welcome, so feel free to leave your comments. :wink:

 [^1]: implicitly, Django adds the following line